 What is Youth United?

 The Youth United program is a program that encourages students to engage and volunteer in their community, then rewards them for achieving the volunteer hour requirement.
-Youth United is available in all Chelan and Douglas County schools, and select Okanogan County schools (including home and private schools within those school districts) for youth in grades 6-12.
-5th grade students may start in April of their 5th grade year.
+Youth United is available in all North Central Washington schools (including home and private schools within those school districts) for youth in grades 6-12.
+5th grade students may start in May of their 5th grade year.
 Currently, schools that participate include:

 Bridgeport School District

 Waterville School District

 Applications are due May 1st of each year and must include all of the following documents: